England national rugby league team: 2016–2019: Wayne Bennett era

-2016 Four Nations

 Bennett's first match was against France in Perpignan, in preparation for the 2016 Four Nations.
 Despite trailing, and being held scoreless in the first 26 minutes, England did go on to avoid an upset, convincingly beating the French and giving Bennett a successful return to the International scene, 8 years after he left the New Zealand assistant coach role.
 However England went onto having a disappointing Four Nations, losing the opening game to New Zealand, facing a scare against Scotland, before going on to lose a 'must-win' game against Australia.
 This marked the first time that England failed to qualify for a Four Nations final while being hosts.

 At the end of 2016, Bennett announced that the England pre-season 'heat training camp' in Dubai would be cancelled after taking in the consideration of domestic coaches' concerns.
 Instead of a pre-season training camp, Bennett and the English coaching staff chose an Elite Performance Squad of players, based in England, who would be scouted regularly throughout the 2017 season.
 The squad trained six times throughout the season in England.

 England's first game of 2017 was a convincing result over Samoa, although Bennett came under criticism of his selections for the test-match.
 Former Great Britain captain Garry Schofield, along with other former players, media, and fans were angered by Bennett's decision to include Australian born players Chris McQueen and Chris Heighington, who are eligible to play through their English fathers.
 Heighington's age was also a talking point.
 At the age of 35, it was suggested younger players such as Liam Farrell, Alex Walmsley, Mark Percival, and Scott Taylor, should have been selected instead.